Unity-Technologies/com.unity.multiplayer.docs/docs/learn/clientside-interpolation.md

 As we discussed in [Lag and Packet Loss](lagandpacketloss.md) - latency is our enemy, with [Jitter](lagandpacketloss#jitter) being the chaotic element that adds complexity to our task of producing "smooth" gameplay experience.

 If we just accept the fact that latency exists, but chose not to do anything about it - we would implement what is known as "dumb terminal".
-Dumb Terminals don't need to understand anything about the simulation they are visualizing for the client - all they do is:
+Dumb Terminals do not need to understand anything about the simulation they are visualizing for the client - all they do is:

  - send inputs from Clients to the Server
  - receive the resulting state from the Server and render it appropritely